seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 ### Rejection Forwarding

 Method `otherwise(callable $onRejected)` registeres a rejection handler for promise.
-Behind the hood, this method is simply a shortcut for:
+Under the hood, this method is simply a shortcut for:

 {% highlight php %}
 <?php